usetrmnl/trmnlp/README.md

 [Liquid](https://shopify.github.io/liquid/) templates are rendered leveraging the [TRMNL Design System](https://usetrmnl.com/framework).
 They may be generated as HTML (faster, and a good approximation of the final result) or as PNG images (slower, but more accurate).

+Custom Liquid filters and tags are provided by the [trmnl-liquid](https://github.com/usetrmnl/trmnl-liquid) gem.

 The server watches the filesystem for changes to the Liquid templates, seamlessly updating the preview without the need to refresh.

 ![Screenshot](docs/preview.png)